 After clearing the reefs south of the island we arrived in the southwest cove of Yiali [36° 38.6' N 27° 06.9' E] at 1240 and anchored in 5 m depth with 30 m chain scope.
 We had come 30.8 M from Emborios.
 The water here is always a most attractive very clear turquoise-blue.
 We swam and had a light lunch.

 In the evening we went ashore to the small beach, just across from where we were anchored, and cut into chunks a large watermelon that we had bought in Samos.
 This way we avoided making a mess inside Thetis whose deck I had earlier scrubbed with a brush and soap.
 After we left the watermelon in the boat we went with the dinghy to the large beach further east and took a long walk.
 We met an Austrian couple with a small dog.
 Theirs was the only other sailboat anchored within sight, about a mile away from Thetis.

 After our return we took hot showers, had an ouzo and boiled some linguine for dinner which we served with a fresh tomato sauce that we had brought from Kalami and Parmezan.
 By now all the apricots and figs (bouknes - μπούκνες) from our garden had been eaten but we still had some oranges.
 We had a good calm night.

 Saturday June 23, 2012, Day 5

 We did not move from our delightful anchorage here in Yiali.
-Alice did some work with her MacBook Air computer and I tried “tethering” my MacBook to the iPhone and it was already connected but there was no access to the Internet.
+Alice did some work with her MacBook Air computer and I tried “tethering” my MacBook to the iPhone.
+Although it was already connected but there was no access to the Internet.
 I tried “tethering” Alice’s computer and that was a total success.
 I am beginning to think that there is something wrong with my operating system.
 When we return home I will re-load it.